jasht1/Uni-Projects/State Space Control/CourseWork/log/Passive Suspension Testing.md

 ```

 From these an intuition can be gained as to how the system responds and how prone it is to settle to steady state.
-The real component indicates the damping of the system; if it is positive the system is positively reinforcing and any disturbance will grow indefinitely, if it is negative it contributes negative feedback and the system will trend towards a steady state.
+The real component indicates the linear damping of the system; if it is positive the system is positively reinforcing and any disturbance will grow indefinitely, if it is negative it contributes negative feedback and the system will trend towards a steady state.
-The imaginary component
+The imaginary component indicates oscillatory behaviour, it indicates the frequency(s) the system will tend to oscillate at when disturbed.

 ![[passive_suspension-pole_zero.svg]]